wikindx/wikindx/website/web/src/content/contributing/api-manual.md

 +++

-The API Manual is a documentation of all PHP classes, functions, namespaces, etc provided by Wikindx.
+The API Manual is a documentation of all PHP classes, functions, namespaces, etc provided by WIKINDX.
 It is useful for core and component developers.

 ## Setting the build environment